assaultcube/assaultcube.github.io/README.md

  * "DOCS_TEMPLATE.html" - This file should be used as a template for any new documentation webpage.
 Read this file for more info.

-AC Developers:
-   If you have NEVER changed ANY files within this repository before, then PLEASE ensure you've asked RandumKiwi or other developer about how things work, before you change files for the first time.

-   DO NOT TOUCH ANYTHING UNTIL YOU HAVE!

 ## LIST OF FILES TO CHANGE UPON NEW RELEASES: